 Tools compared: WordPress vulnerability scanners

-Finding the right tool can be difficult.
+Finding the right tool for the job can be difficult task.
 This sheet compares Vane, Wordstress, wp_enum, WPScan, WPSeku and wpvulndb_cmd.

 Vane is a forked project of the now non-free popular WordPress vulnerability scanner WPScan.